Mikejo5000/vsts-docs-pr/release-notes/2017/oct-09-vsts.md

 ### Ctrl+S to save Wiki page

-It can be common to make multiple edits to a **Wiki** page in a short period of time and you will likely prefer to save changes along the way.
-Previously when clicking the **Save** button, a dialog would appear to prompt for a revision message and confirm the save.

-Now you can simply press the Ctrl+S keyboard shortcut to save a page and continue editing.
-To customize the revision message you can instead invoke the revision message dialog by clicking on the drop down next to the **Save** button.
+Currently saving a wiki page pops-up a dialog that shifts the interaction from keyboard to mouse and takes several clicks to save a page.
+Now you can simply press Ctrl+S keyboard shortcut to save a page with a default revision message and continue editing.

 <img src="_img/124_08.png"; alt="Wiki save" style="border:1px solid Silver; display: block; margin: auto;" />

 ### Reference work items in Wiki

-While writing release notes or epics documents in **Wiki**, it can be helpful to link the pages to work items.
-Now you can simply press the # key and easily reference a work item in a wiki page as you do in work item discussions and pull requests.
+Now you can reference work items in wiki pages by pressing the # key to get a list of the most recently accessed work items and selecting the work item of interest.
+This is particularly useful while writing release notes, epics, specs, or other pages that require referring to a work item.

 <img src="_img/124_01.png"; alt="Reference work items in Wiki" style="border:1px solid Silver; display: block; margin: auto;" />